bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 responsive at the time the JWT is being validated is a serious limitation in some use cases, two examples of which are given below.

-In this document, we define "signed issuer keys", a format for a redistributable proof of authority for an issuer key.
+In this document, we define "Signed JWK Sets", a format for a redistributable proof of authority for an issuer key.
 As in OIDC and SD-JWT-VC, we assume that issuers are identified by HTTPS URLs, or at least by domain names.
 A signed issuer key is then simply a JWT whose payload contains the issuer key in